Little Penguins project

 Adelaide and Mount Lofty Ranges Natural Resources Management Board

-Natural Resources Adelaide & Mt Lofty Ranges, Natural Resource Kangaroo Island, SA Museum, Whale and Dolphin Conservation Society, Friends of Encounter Seabirds, South Australian Research Development Institute
+Natural Resources Adelaide and Mount Lofty Ranges, Natural Resource Kangaroo Island, SA Museum, Whale and Dolphin Conservation Society, Friends of Encounter Seabirds, South Australian Research Development Institute

 Adelaide and Mount Lofty Ranges Natural Resources Management Board, Foundation for National Parks & Wildlife (NSW), Australian Geographic Society and Aktionsgemeinschaft Artenschutz (AGA)